 Description: This course traces the roots of Western Civilization beginning with a survey of the Judeo-Christian and Greco-Roman traditions and concluding with the Age of Enlightenment and revolutionary upheavals through 1789 that helped usher in the modern world.
 The course is designed for honors students only and includes extensive reading in primary and secondary source materials.
-SUNY GEN ED-GSBS, GWEH; NCC GEN ED-SBS, WESH revolutions, nationalism, industrialization, imperialism, war, and conflict between fascism, communism, and democracy to the present day.
-This course is designed for honors students only and includes extensive reading in primary and secondary source materials.
-SUNY GEN ED-GWEH, GSBS; NCC GEN ED-SBS, WESH
+SUNY GE-SDES, SSBS, SWHI; SUNY GEN ED-GSBS, GWEH; NCC GEN ED-SBS, WESH